heyman333/react-native-awesome-alert/README.md

 }

 ```
-#### The usage of the method is quite similar to React Native's Alert But, Be careful to pass the buttons' id. the `id` is used like Primary Key in local DB. if not, It warns you that you didn't pass a `id`
+#### The usage of the method is quite similar to React Native's Alert.
+But, be careful to pass the buttons' `id`. the `id` is used like primary Key in local DB. if not, it warns you that you didn't pass a `id`

 ### What you need to know